-Dramatically piercing the sky, the 1017ft Shard is London’s latest landmark and Western Europe’s tallest building.
-With viewing platforms at a lofty 800ft above the capital, the Shard easily trumps other vantage points in the city – in fact it’s almost twice as high as any other.
-And with dizzying heights come forty miles of jaw-dropping views – a panoramic sweep of London that ticks off its biggest sights, from Tower Bridge to the London Eye.
+Dramatically piercing the London sky, the 1017ft Shard is Western Europe’s tallest building.
+With viewing platforms at a lofty 800ft above the capital, the Shard easily trumps other vantage points in the city.
+And with those dizzying heights come 40 miles of jaw-dropping views – a panoramic sweep of London that ticks off its biggest sights, from Tower Bridge to the London Eye.

 If you’re feeling flush, take to the skies for one of the world’s most famous views: Rio de Janiero from the air.
 As well as admiring the concrete jungle squeezed between the mountains and Atlantic ocean, there’s plenty to look out for: the golden swathes of Copacabana and Ipanema beaches, the rounded hump of Sugar Loaf mountain, and possibly most famous of all, the glorious statue of Christ the Redeemer with arms outstretched over the city.